What Clinical Research Really Shows About Probiotics and C. diff Recovery

 Scientific Evidence on Probiotic Support for C. difficile

-While some doctors remain skeptical, the majority of published studies report positive outcomes when probiotics were used alongside antibiotics in patients with C. difficile.¹ ² Other studies suggest probiotics may also lower the risk of new C. difficile infections.³
+While some doctors remain skeptical, the majority of published studies report positive outcomes when probiotics were used alongside antibiotics in patients with C. difficile.¹ ² Other studies have found an association between probiotic use and a lower risk of new C. difficile infections in study populations.³

 For example, a 2017 analysis of 6,261 adults who received antibiotics during their hospital stay found that those who began probiotics closest to the start of antibiotics reduced their risk of C. difficile infection by more than 50%.⁴ The strongest effect was seen when probiotics were taken within two days of starting antibiotics.